grafana/grafana/docs/sources/alerting/old-alerting/notifications.md

 ### Sensu Go

 Grafana alert notifications can be sent to [Sensu]((https://sensu.io)) Go as events via the API.
-This operation requires an API Key.
-Refer to the [Sensu Go documentation](https://docs.sensu.io/sensu-go/latest/operations/control-access/use-apikeys/#api-key-authentication) for information on creating this key.
+This operation requires an API key.
+For information on creating this key, refer to the [Sensu Go documentation](https://docs.sensu.io/sensu-go/latest/operations/control-access/use-apikeys/#api-key-authentication).

 ## Enable images in notifications {#external-image-store}